By Kevin Scott

 Kai Kingery pulled the Ice Dogs to within one score early in the final frame for the Ice Dogs.
 DJ Tamburo Jr. and Hunter Maschke earned the assists for coach Rainer Londino-Green’s group.
 The Americans would tack on their fourth score to ensure their fourth win in as many games.
 Daniel Crutcher received his first assist and Tommy Janes would add his fourth as Micah Serino, one of three brothers on the Americans, lit up the lamp over Bozeman goalie Evan Wittchow before their initial meeting concluded.

 Great Falls and Bozeman each finished with 36 total shots including 19 in the last period of regulation.

 The Americans stayed out of the penalty box for most of the sixty-minute game and just had two minor infractions that were called on them when play expired.
 Bozeman committed nine minor offenses for 18 minutes.

 Trever Mellen started and played nearly the entire game allowing only two goals while in the net and a fourth straight win to start the season.
 The returning netminder had 34 saves.
 Brandon Keener and Evan Wittchow saw action for Bozeman, who is now at .500 (2-2-0-0).
 Keener received 23 of the 32 saves in the loss.

-NEXT CONTEST: Great Falls returns to the Great Falls Ice Plex for their fifth home game of the season when they see the Gillette (WY) Wild for the first time this season.
+NEXT CONTEST: Great Falls returns to the Great Falls Ice Plex for their third and fourth home games of the season when they see the Gillette (WY) Wild for the first time this season.
 The Friday (October 16th) and Saturday (October 17th) night showdowns will begin each night at 7:30PM and will be broadcast live on HockeyTV.